Perturbed Fenchel duality and first-order methods: Introduction

 Our work is related to a variety of recent articles that aim to add intuition, explain, and unify the convergence of first-order methods.
 Some of these approaches are based on continuous-time dynamics~\cite{DiakO19,SuBC14}, control theory~\cite{LessRP16}, online optimization~\cite{AberW17,Aber18,WangA18}, and geometric~\cite{BubeLS15,DrusFR16} techniques.
 In contrast to these approaches, our results apply in the broad context of Bregman proximal methods as developed in the recent articles~\cite{BausBT16,HanzRX18,LuFN18,Tebo18, Drago19} and are predicated upon a perturbed Fenchel duality property.

 Our developments facilitate a unified analysis of not only the Bregman gradient and subgradient schemes as discussed in~\cite{Tebo18}, but also the universal proximal gradient scheme~\cite{Nest15}, the recent accelerated Bregman method of~\cite{HanzRX18}, and the conditional gradient method~\cite{Bach15,Jagg13}.
 The conditional gradient method corresponds to a special and particularly simple case of our first-order meta-algorithm by setting a suitable reference function identically to zero.
 This simple connection between the conditional gradient method and Bregman proximal methods appears to have been previously overlooked.
-As a nice byproduct of our approach, we readily obtain convergence properties for the conditional gradient method that are novel and stronger along several dimensions.
-First, we provide a bound on the {\em duality gap} between the main (primal) iterates and some canonical dual iterates.
-Our bound on the duality gap is stronger than the {\em suboptimality gap} of the primal iterates that is typically discussed in the literature on the conditional gradient method~\cite{Bach15,Beck17,Jagg13}.
-Second, we derive a rate of convergence that relies on a {\em curvature condition} that generalizes the {\em curvature constant} introduced by Jaggi~\cite{Jagg13}.
-Third, our approach naturally suggests a line-search strategy for selecting the step-size at each main iteration.